Old Gavia Road

 The abandoned old road to Gavia Pass

 The surface of this short section is simply terrible.
 It’s gravel, so imagine riding up that in a blizzard.
 It has unbelievable cliff views.
-The surface of the old road is gravel.
 It’s one of the coolest experiences of the Gavia.
-Currently the road is blocked on both sides because in the past a lot of motorbike and 4x4 drivers wanted to feel some adrenaline.
+Currently, the road is blocked on both sides because in the past a lot of motorbike and 4x4 drivers wanted to feel some adrenaline.
 Police decided that this is too dangerous and blocked the road.
 Even passing by this road block with a bicycle is difficult but one can do a short walk which is for sure worth it.
-The ascent is 500m long.
-Over this distance, the elevation gain is 39 meters, and the average percentage is 7,8%.

-Police is very rarely present and there are remains of guard rails.
-So if you are a very experienced driver you can try this piece of road.
-It’s recommended to take a walk first and then decide afterwards if you really want to try it.
-Do not try if you do not have off road tires on.
+Police are very rarely present and there are remains of guardrails.
+So if you are a very experienced driver, you can try this piece of road.
+It’s recommended to take a walk first and then decide afterward if you really want to try it.
+Do not try if you do not have off-road tires on.
 You need to have enough ground clearance because this part of the road is abandoned and has not been maintained for many years.

 Pic: enduroman